 Principal

-All this performing, training and learning requires a great deal of dedication and commitment from both staff and pupils and this creates a stimulating environment within a supportive community.
+All of this performing, training and learning takes real dedication and commitment from everyone here, staff and pupils alike, and together we build a stimulating environment within a genuinely supportive community.

-Come and visit us to see and experience the school for yourself – I very much look forward to welcoming you.
+Come and visit us to see and experience Tring Park for yourself.
+We very much look forward to welcoming you.

 Lead Prefect